 Valid values for the list datatype are all lists (series) of attribute values.
-The order between the child attributes in this list is important.
-In contrast to attributes enclosed in a component, attributes enclosed in a list may share the same key.
+The order between the child attributes in this list shall be important.
+In contrast to attributes enclosed in a component, attributes enclosed in such an attribute value list may share the same key.
+Note that the attribute value list is not the same as the list attribute: The former is contained in the latter, and the latter is a component but the former is not.

-17 4.3 Global attributes
+19 4.3 Global attributes

-18 A log shall hold a (possibly empty) list of global attribute declarations.
+A log shall hold a (possibly empty) list of global attribute declarations.
 A global attribute declaration shall have a valid key, a valid datatype, and a valid value for the datatype.
-A global attribute declaration can either be for events or for traces.
+A global attribute declaration shall either be a global event attribute or a global trace attribute.